 The Day Before…

-- Have your wedding dress steamed to remove any travel-induced wrinkles.
+- Have your wedding dress or suit steamed to remove any travel-induced wrinkles.

 - Rock that rehearsal and dinner.
 Now's the time to give out wedding-party gifts.